 5 Power Thoughts To Help You Change Your Life Forever

-A power thought causes movement in your mind.
-It can work its magic no matter what you face.
-It doesn't matter if you are dealing with difficult times, transitions, or poor self-esteem.
+A power thought can work its magic no matter what you face.
+It doesn't matter if you are dealing with difficult times, going through a transition, or experiencing low self-esteem.

-When change is necessary, use these thoughts and ideas to make it happen.
+When change is necessary, use these thoughts and ideas to get the job done.
 You can do this.
 Simply incorporate the following powerful concepts into your daily routines.

 From time to time, we humans are bound to make mistakes.
 It is just the way we are.
 Making mistakes is simply a part of our reality.

 Nobody escapes.
 What matters is how you carry on afterwards.
 What are your thoughts and feelings?
 Every time you make a mistake, you must treat it like a learning experience.

 Most people don't do this.
 In fact, much of the time people fail to act because they are afraid to fail.
 Successful people don't do that.
 They take action, and, if they fail they learn what not to do.

 Thomas Edison said he did not make 10,000 failures creating the light bulb.
 He learned 10,000 ways it didn't work.
 Each one was simply a learning experience.